 4) Consider a Short Sale

-“I can’t sell my house in Roanoke because I owe too much!”
+“I can’t sell my house in Salem because I owe too much!”
 This can happen if you purchased your home within the past few years and currently owe more than the home is worth (called being upside down).

 In some instances, you can negotiate with your lender to accept less than what you owe on your mortgage.
 If it looks like the other option is foreclosure, your lender probably will accept a short sale.